Chicken a la Diable made with boneless chicken cutlets coated in a cajun seasoning breadcrumb mixture then fried and placed on top of mixed greens.

 You’re going to need three bowls.
 In one bowl, combine the flour and cajun seasoning.
-In the second bowl, combine eggs, mustard and a little water.
-In the third bowl, add the bread crumbs.
+The second bowl: combine eggs, mustard and a little water.
+Last bowl: add the bread crumbs.

 Next, you’re going to coat the chicken first in the flour mixture, then the egg mixture and last into the breadcrumbs.
 Coat all of the chicken; then heat your oil in a large sauté pan on top of the stove over medium high heat.